 Samuel Johnson Crawford papers

-The papers in the collection concern negotiations for settlement of a land sale in Oklahoma Territory for the Cheyenne and Arapahoe.
-Crawford, along with Matt G. Reynolds of St. Louis, D. B. Dyer of Kansas City, and John D. Miles of Oklahoma, served as attorneys employed to prosecute a suit for the land by the Cheyenne and Arapahoe tribes.
+The papers in the collection concern negotiations for settlement of a land sale in Oklahoma Territory for the Cheyenne and Arapaho.
+Crawford, along with Matt G. Reynolds of St. Louis, D. B. Dyer of Kansas City, and John D. Miles of Oklahoma, served as attorneys employed to prosecute a suit for the land by the Cheyenne and Arapaho tribes.
 The correspondence is primarily between the four attorneys concerning their actions on behalf of the two tribes.

 - 1889 - 1892

 Conditions Governing Access

 Spencer Library staff may determine use restrictions dependent on the physical condition of manuscript materials.

 Samuel Johnson Crawford was born in Lawrence County, Indiana in 1835, the son of farmer William and wife Jane (Morrow) Crawford.
 His grandfather had been a soldier in the Revolutionary War.
 Samuel Crawford attended law school at Cincinnati College, graduating with a law degree in 1858.

 Crawford moved to Kansas Territory in 1859 in start a law practice in Garnett.
 He immediately became involved in territorial politics, participating in the organization of the territory's Republican Party in Osawatomie and serving as a delegate to the Republican convention in Topeka.
 He was elected to the first state legislature in 1859, at the age of 29, although the legislature did not convene until after Kansas was admitted to the Union as a state in 1861.